 Q: Does this mean I'll definitely get diabetes?

 A: No—developing diabetes is not inevitable.
 Without lifestyle changes, about 15–30% of people with pre‑diabetes develop type 2 diabetes within five years.
-That means most do not, though many remain in the pre‑diabetic range, which still increases cardiovascular risk.
+That means most do not within that short period, though many remain in the pre‑diabetic range, which still increases cardiovascular risk.
 The good news is that blood sugar can return to normal, especially with changes in activity, nutrition, sleep, and weight.
 Even when levels don’t fully normalize, improvements still lower long‑term risk.
 Pre‑diabetes reflects underlying insulin resistance, which has multiple causes.
 Some are modifiable, others less so.
 The key takeaway is that while results vary, your actions can meaningfully influence the trajectory.

 You now understand what pre‑diabetes is and what your diagnosis represents.
 But understanding where you are on the metabolic map doesn’t explain how you arrived there.
 If you’re active, if you’ve tried to eat well, if you’ve followed conventional health advice—how did you still end up here?